 Music Staff, Sächsische Staatsoper (Semperoper), Dresden; Creative Director of ‘The Diction Police’ Website

 Jason Nedecky teaches diction courses at the University of Toronto Faculty of Music, and is language coach for its Opera Division.
 At the Glenn Gould School of the Royal Conservatory of Music, Toronto, he teaches French diction and repertoire courses.
-Nedecky is the author of French Diction for Singers: A Handbook of Pronunciation for French Opera and Mélodie — a comprehensive guide for English students of French lyric diction.
+Nedecky is the author of French Diction for Singers: A Handbook of Pronunciation for French Opera and Mélodie — a guide for English students of French lyric diction.
 The work is suitable both for individual readers, and for use classroom setting.
+In late-2022, a new and expanded text, French Lyric Diction: A Singer’s Guide, will be published by Oxford University Press, New York.

 A keen interest in French language and repertoire led to a recent extended stay in France.
 This afforded Nedecky the opportunity to coach with and observe the work of notable artists in the field of French vocal music, including baritone François Le Roux.
-He is a contributor to the upcoming second edition of Le Roux’s Le chant intime.
+Nedecky is also a contributor to the second edition of Le Roux’s Le chant intime.

 Jason Nedecky is a passionate and extremely well-informed advocate of lyric diction.
 I’m happy to turn to him regularly while preparing French operas for his expert knowledge and collegiality.